Angellmao/Token-Info/README.md

 # Token-Info

-This is working wxploit that can display user name, user id, phone number, email and 2 factor by using token.
+This is working exploit that can display user name, user id, phone number, email and 2 factor by using token.

 * The Token-Info is coded by me.